“You were fantastic Stephen, during a very emotional and stressful time I know we would have found this all a lot more difficult without you.”

 He is a member of the Law Society Children panel and represents children, parents and extended family members, primarily in cases where the local authority is involved but also in private family disputes about children.

-Stephen acts for parents as well as extended family members (in particular Grandparents) and for and against Local Authorities in terms of public law matters, and specialises in contact issues, residence issues, step parent adoption, adoption and Special Guardianship Orders.
+Stephen acts for parents as well as extended family members (in particular Grandparents) and for and against Local Authorities in terms of public law matters.
+He specialises in contact issues, residence issues, step parent adoption, adoption and Special Guardianship Orders.

 To see a video of Stephen talking to The Grandparents Association about helping those grandparents’ with issues such as special guardianship’s and denied contact click here.

-- Acting for a grandmother in proceedings where she had lost contact with her grandchild.
-She had started the proceedings with guidance from me, but the Court order was breached and she was denied contact, so it became necessary for me to act for her.
-This led the matter being transferred to the High Court; a psychologist was instructed and the relationship between the child and grandparent was found to be crucial to the child’s wellbeing.
+- Supporting a grandmother in proceedings where she had lost contact with her grandchild.
+She had started the proceedings with guidance but despite the Court order she was still denied contact.
+It was transferred to the High Court; a psychologist was instructed and the relationship between the child and grandparent was found to be crucial to the child’s wellbeing.

-- Representing a mother who had two children who were full siblings.
+- Representing a mother to help ensure two siblings remained in contact.
 The eldest was adopted as the mother was unable to care for the child, but she was able to care for the younger child.
-There was a plan for indirect contact.
-The mother applied to the court for an order for contact between the two siblings, for which she required the permission of the court.
-This was refused by the Circuit Judge.
-However, the Court of Appeal granted her permission to make her application and a guardian was appointed.
+The mother applied to the court for an order this was refused by the Circuit Judge but the Court of Appeal granted her permission to make her application and a guardian was appointed.